• Skip to primary navigation

 I've used them in these Cherry Squares with almonds and oats.
 The juicy, plump fruit is so tasty and also full of vitamin C, fibre and antioxidants.⠀

-Close up of a cherry pie bar, with crumble topping.
+Close up of a piece of cherry bars, with streusel crumble topping and almonds.

 How to pit cherries